johan-lejdung/batch-collapse-retention/README.md

 # batch-collapse-retention
 A small package made to batch together - async - results, processes and queues.
 Listens to SIGTERM

 Useful when you want to collapse multiple values or messages into a single one.

-I made it to group pubsub messages together, and then just send a single one.
+I made this to group pubsub messages together, and finally to send a single one.
+Since it listens for SIGTERM it's safe as a temporary memory storage.

 # Install